(714) 322-5692 | firstname.lastname@example.org

 Christian joined the JOYA Scholars team in 2015 as a volunteer mentor.
 After serving as an AmeriCorps member with OneOC and Orangeview Junior High School, he first took on the role of Program Coordinator with JOYA.

 Christian graduated from UC Irvine with a BA in Psychology & Social Behavior and Anthropology.
 In his time at UCI, he worked one-on-one with first-generation college students, global anti-poverty advocates, and children with high-functioning autism and their families.

 Christian is passionate about giving students and families the tools they need to succeed, and connecting volunteers and community organizations to the causes they care about.

-As Executive Director, Laura will head JOYA Scholars and be responsible for staff supervision and development, fund development, community outreach, and vision and planning.
+As Executive Director, Christian is responsible for staff supervision, fund development, community outreach, and vision and planning.

 Lisset was born and raised in Santa Ana and attended Vassar College in New York, where she studied Sociology and Latin American and Latino/a Studies.
 During college, she worked on learning more about college access, especially for low-income and first-generation students, and involved herself both in and out of the classroom on this topic and on improving the college experiences of these students.
 Previously, she was a Sociology research assistant, interviewing first-generation and low-income college students and was a student fellow, a mentor to first-year students.
 Lisset, herself a first-generation low-income recent college graduate, is deeply committed to serving students, families, and communities in their pursuit of higher education and beyond.